emilygv/emilyvernon.com/_posts/2020-12-13-why-do-creative-agencies-say-the-same-thing.md

 “Design thinking”, according to IDEO CEO Tim Brown, “is a **human-centered approach to innovation that draws from the designer’s toolkit** to integrate the needs of the people, the possibilities of technology, and the requirements for business success”.
 Today the value of design thinking is understood across multiple industries, and the design process has been promoted to a business process. **Thanks to IDEO’s Tim Brown and many others, it’s become a buzz-term within the creative world.**

 **Like any buzz-term, people say it without fully grasping the meaning.
 This is understandable** - we’re all trying our best to keep up with the forever changing professional dictionary - but it means **design agencies need to emphasis the value of design thinking for their clients.** This also helps to elevate the work, communicate value and manage expectations.
-Yes, agencies **need to take time upfront during a project (maybe more time than expected) to better understand the audience, context and cultural significance.**

 **As creatives, we know our work sounds a little like magic.** We all wish this were the case, but today brands and journeys are more complex.
-Human-centricity, brand universes and design thinking’s effect on business innovation are more important. **This is why there are four themes emerging from this informal agency mission study including: emotional connection, brand connection, creative talent and creative impact.**
+Human-centricity, brand universes and design thinking’s affect on business innovation are more important. **This is why there are four themes emerging from this informal agency mission study including: emotional connection, brand connection, creative talent and creative impact.**

 Let’s take a look at some examples and then we’ll catch-up afterwards.

-## Emotional Connection
+## Emotional connection

 UXUS: UXUS **transforms emotion** into enhanced commercial outcomes through world-class physical retail & hospitality design.

 Design Bridge: We combine a healthy dose of intuition with intelligence to bring brands to life through great ideas that reach out, engage and **emotionally connect** with people.

-## Brand Connection
+## Brand connection

 Amplify: Joining the dots between **people, brands + culture.**